jedelman8/nxos-ansible/README.md

 ```

->Note: assuming you are following along and cloned the repo, this template will already exist in your working directory within the `templates` directory.

 >Note: this is an extremely basic config template.
 It is possible to get much more robust with how templates are created using Ansible with different variables per site, region, etc.